 Kitchen VS Kitchenette

 New York City Building Codes identify 2 types of residential kitchens.
-One is a kitchen and one is a kitchenette.
+One is a kitchen and the other is a kitchenette.
 Both are considered full kitchens by any other standard.
-The difference according to the code is a kitchen is 80 square feet or more and requires a window whereas kitchenettes are under 80 square feet and require a window or mechanical ventilation.
+The difference between kitchen and kitchenette according to the code is a kitchen is 80 square feet or more and requires a window whereas kitchenettes are under 80 square feet and require a window or mechanical ventilation.

 Kitchen Code NYC